dsvi/archivarius/readme.md

     mkdir build
     cd build

 Now you need a good C++20 conformant compiler.
 Clang with libc++ produces more effective code for the tool.
 So do something like this (make sure you have clang, libc++ and lld installed on your system.
-For ubuntu 18.04 the packages are `clang-9 libc++-9-dev lld-9`):
+For ubuntu 18.04 the packages are `clang-9 libc++-9-dev libc++abi-9-dev lld-9` also dont forget to install `make` if you don't yet have it):

     CXX=clang++-9 CC=clang-9 cmake ..

+If you prefer static build, with all the dependencies built into, use the `ARCHIVARIUS_STATIC_BUILD=ON` option.
+This way the resulting executable depends only on linux kernel.

+    CXX=clang++-9 CC=clang-9 cmake -DARCHIVARIUS_STATIC_BUILD=ON ..

+Then run the build:

     cmake --build . --target archivarius

 ## Using it